mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/security/external-idps/ops-portal-access/index.md

 ## Allowing External Users Access to the Operations Portal

 When a new cluster is created by Konvoy an operations user is generated with a random password.
-This user is added to the `whitelist` of the `traefik-foward-auth` service and is the only user which can access the Operations Portal.
-After [configuring an external identity provider](../../external-idps), you may want to allow external users access to the Operations Portal and Kubernetes dashboard.
-The default configuration for `traefik-forward-auth` addon must be updated to achieve this.
+This user is added to the `whitelist` of the `traefik-foward-auth` service and is the only user that can access the Operations Portal.
+After [configuring an external identity provider](../../external-idps), you can allow external users access to the Operations Portal and Kubernetes dashboard.
+To allow external user access you must update the default configuration for the`traefik-forward-auth` addon.

 ## Adding Individual Users

 Users from external identity providers are identified by their email address.
-To add the users marry@example.com and bob@example.com, modify the addon configuration for `traefik-forward-auth` in the `cluster.yaml`
+For example, to add the users marry@example.com and bob@example.com, modify the addon configuration for `traefik-forward-auth` in the `cluster.yaml` as follows:

 ```yaml
 - name: traefik-forward-auth